michaeljfriedman/economy-simulator/README.md

 - Each person is assigned income and an initial spending rate for the first month, both from a distribution
-- Both people and companies get a specified number of months' worth of money (income for people, total expenses for companies)
+- Both people and companies get a specified number of months' worth of money (income for people, payroll expenses for companies)

 Each day:

 - Each person picks an industry to spend in from a distribution, and picks a random company within that industry.
-They spend 1/30 of their monthly spending to that company (this model has 30 days per month)
+They spend 1/30 of their monthly spending to that company (this model has 30 days per month).
-- Each company picks another random company and pays 1/30 of their monthly non-payroll expenses to that company.
-If they don't have enough money to cover the expense, they pick a random person to lay off until they do.
-If they run out of employees, they go out of business (removed from the economy).

 At the end of each month:

 - Companies rehire unemployed people if they can afford them, and pay their employees 1 month's income (similarly laying off employees if they can't afford the expenses).
 People pick a new spending rate for the next month, and receive stimulus grants and/or unemployment benefits if applicable.
+Companies also receive stimulus if applicable.

 ## Running a simulation